-In this study, we combine a very large dataset collected off Newfoundland and Labrador during the period 1979-94 to data from other researchers, to better define growth in length and in mass of the harp seal, and examine monthly changes in mass, sculp mass, core mass, axillary girth, blubber thickness and body length.
+Here we combine a very large dataset collected off Newfoundland and Labrador in the period 1979-94 to dataset from other researchers to better define growth in length and in mass in harp seal, and examine monthly changes in mass, sculp mass, core mass, axillary girth, blubber thickness and body length.

-A reduction in resource availability, whether or not it is due to changes in seal numbers, environmental changes, or to human activities, can impact on seals in many ways, such as an increase in the age at sexual maturity (Laws, 1956; Sergeant, 1991), a reduction in the health, growth rate, or size of individuals (Hammill et al., 1995; Innes et al., 1981), or an increase in mortality.
-Two previous studies have attempted to detect an improvement in the size-at-age when seal numbers were declining (Innes et al., 1981), and a reduction in size-at-age and in condition when seal numbers were increasing (Hammill et al., 1995).
-In both cases, the results partially supported their hypotheses, but problems with the data prevented firm conclusions.
-With this larger dataset, we explore the possibility that the growth rate and the condition of harp seals have deteriorated in recent years, which have seen an increase in the size of this seal population (Shelton et al., 1996; Stenson et al., 1996), as well as climatic changes and the collapse of several stocks of commercial fish in the study area.
+A reduction in resource availability, whether or not it is due to changes in seal numbers, environmental changes, or to human activities, can impact on seals in many ways, such as an increase in the age of sexual maturity (Laws 1956; Sergeant 1991), a reduction in the health, growth rate, or size of individuals (Hammill et al. in press; Innes et al. 1981), or an increase in mortality.
+Previous authors have attempted to detect an improvement in the size at age when seal numbers were declining(Innes et al. 1981), and a reduction in size at age and in condition when seal numbers were increasing (Hammill et al. in press).
+In both cases, results partially supported the hypothesis, but problems with the data prevented firm conclusions.
+With this larger dataset, we explore the possibility that the growth rate and the condition of harp seals have deteriorated in recent years, which have seen an increase in the size of this seal population (Shelton et al. 1995; Stenson et al. 1995), as well as climatic changes and the collapse of several stocks of commercial fish in the study area.

-Materials and Methods
+Materials and methods